 Don’t Miss: Having Your Own Car

 Have a car in Santorini, as it does have public transport, but can come infrequently.
+It’s a must to hit all the things to do in Santorini easily.
 Taxis and hired cars also work, but your own vehicle can give you the freedom of mobility.
 National Car Rental has options for reservations on the island in advance.
-Due note a few things with the car though:
+Do note a few things with the car though:

 - Villages like Oia and Megalohori have very narrow streets.
 It’s fine for driving, but can be a challenge for parking.
 Consider finding a parking space outside of the main village, or have a hotel within walking distance from where you want to go.
 We found the Oia Sunset Villas to be ideal, as it’s only a 15-20 minute walk into Oia along a marked path.